solarwinds/apm-ruby/CONTRIBUTING.md

 bundle exec rake build_gem
 ```

-## Comprehensive Testing and Debugging Setup
+## Local Dev Environment Setup

-This requires a ruby development environment set up on your laptop, which we'll describe for [rbenv](https://github.com/rbenv/rbenv).
+This sets up a ruby development environment on your laptop, which we'll describe for [rbenv](https://github.com/rbenv/rbenv).
 Feel free to use other tools such as RVM.
+This setup is required to run the dev, linting and testing steps below.

 ### 1. Install rbenv